nowprototypeit/docs/views/url-based/variants/040-test-a-variant.md

 For this documentation we'll create a variant called `my-awesome-npi-variant` and assume that the package is located in the local directory `~/npi-playground/my-awesome-npi-variant`.

-## Before you start

-Before you test your variant, make sure you:

-* <!--Anything here?-->

 ## Testing a variant from a local directory

 To test your variant locally, run the following command in your terminal (replacing any file or directory names if necessary):